joshkunz/binfiles/readme.md

 * linkdf.sh - It's a simple script to symbolically link my dot files from a directory into ~.
 It could use some fixing up.
 * mpcp - an extremely minimal music mpd interface using mpc
+* mpc_trans - A bash script for transferring the state of one MPD instance to another mpd instance.
 * mqueue - Adds a file to mpd, even if that file isn't in MPD's library.
 I had to [patch][fileaccess-patch] mpd to get this to work.
 I think it had a faulty check.